aporat/laravel-rate-limiter/README.md

     $app->register(Aporat\RateLimiter\RateLimiterServiceProvider::class);
 ```

-Copy the `filter-var.php` config file in to your project:
+Copy the `rate-limiter.php` config file in to your project:

 ```
     mkdir config